Wizards (Mayfair Games): Contents

-Wizards consists of six scenarios for midlevel characters, each involving a might wizard of myth or fiction: Gilgamesh, Merlin, Circe, Lynn Abbey's Morgan LeFay, Roger Zelazny's Shadowjack, Gordon R. Dickson's S. Carolinus, Robert Lynn Asprin's Aahz and Skeeve, and Marion Zimmer Bradley's Lythande.
-The book includes introductions by Abbey, Zelazny, Dickson, Asprin, and Bradley.
+Wizards consists of six adventure scenarios intended for mid-level player characters, each one focusing on a powerful wizard from myth or fiction: Gilgamesh, Merlin, Circe, Morgan LeFay (by Lynn Abbey), Shadowjack (by Roger Zelazny), S. Carolinus (by Gordon R. Dickson), Aahz and Skeeve (by Robert Lynn Asprin), and Lythande (by Marion Zimmer Bradley).
+The book features introductions written by Abbey, Zelazny, Dickson, Asprin, and Bradley.

 Publication history

 Wizards was edited by Bill Fawcett, with a cover by Tim White, and was published by Mayfair Games in 1983 as a 112-page book.

-After the publication of Dwarves, the fourth Role Aids supplement, Mayfair Games published additional AD&D Role Aids supplements quickly and in volume.
-The line featured many adventures as well as an increasing number of source books, including race- and class-related books like Dark Folk (1983), Wizards (1983) and Elves (1983).
-Each product proclaimed its use with AD&D, though the disclaimer was soon moved to the back cover.
+After the publication of Dwarves, the fourth Role Aids supplement, Shannon Appelcline noted that Mayfair Games "published additional AD&D Role Aids supplements quickly and in volume.
+The line featured many adventures as well as an increasing number of source books, including race- and class-related books" such as Dark Folk (1983), Wizards (1983) and Elves (1983), and that "Each product proudly proclaimed its use with AD&D, though the disclaimer was soon moved to the back cover".